In This Article

 A healthy relationship communicates the message of love and value to an autistic child.
 Oftentimes, victims of autism give in to self-harm.
 Therefore, ensure you keep out all harmful objects, substances, and appliances from their reach.
 Always monitor their movements.

-Similarly, engage in the things that cheer them up.
-Don’t hesitate to do more of what makes them happy as it boosts their learning process to increasing normal behaviour.
+Don’t hesitate to do more of what makes them happy as it boosts their learning process of increasing normal behavior.

 5. Reward Their Behaviors

-To boost the retention ability of children with ASD you need to reward their good behaviour often.
-Since they easily forget what’s learned, getting rewarded will help them familiarize themselves with normal behaviours.
+To boost the retention ability of children with ASD you need to reward their good behavior often.
+Since they easily forget what’s learned, getting rewarded will help them familiarize themselves with normal behaviors.

 Subsequently, they begin to adapt to what’s learned to obtain the rewards.
-Meanwhile, don’t hesitate to show disapproval for wrong behaviours by not awarding rewards.
+Meanwhile, don’t hesitate to show disapproval for wrong behaviors by not awarding rewards.